Welcome to my web page

 28MHz Transceiver 28mhzrig

-This is my latest project and covers 28-29MHz in two 500kHz segments.
+This transceiver covers 28-29MHz in two 500kHz segments.
 The rig runs SSB/CW and produces an output of 20W PEP.

 I use this rig for transverting to the VHF bands as well as operations on 28MHz.
 The tuning knob and gearbox are ex HRO.